International Student and Alumni Meetup Olomouc 2025

-Afternoon workshops
+CAREER workshops

-The afternoon kicked off with a giuded tour of the Science and Technology Park, where the attendees got a look inside the Element Coworking spaces, the DIGI2Health digital innovation hub, and the UP Lab.
+The afternoon kicked off with a guided tour of the Science and Technology Park, where the attendees got a look inside the Element Coworking spaces, the DIGI2Health digital innovation hub, and the UP Lab.

-business journey.
+The second workshop, "Starting Your Own Business," was delivered by the Science and Technology Park.
+The hosts explained how they support participants on their business journey.
 They introduced the Podnikavá hlava (Enterprising Mind) competition, where aspiring entrepreneurs can test their ideas, as well as mentoring opportunities for early-stage projects and support with intellectual property protection.
 Participants also learnt about the facilities offered by Element Coworking and inspiring events such as the UP Business Camp conference.

 Evening networking